Busch & Müller

 Schmidt Co-Axial 190cm wire to connect Luxos to taillight, connectors at one end, part # SCH72081: $ 10.00

 If you need a custom length, we can make it for you.
 Send us the specs and we'll quote a price.

 About the Luxos U

 The Luxos U has some extraordinary features.
 You may use the handlebar button to switch between various modes of operation.
-For example, the Flood Light mode at night uses the cache battery charge to provide full output from all of the LEDS for a second or so.
+For example, the Flood Light mode at night uses the cache battery charge to provide full output from all of the LEDS for as long as the cache battery charge lasts.
 In daytime, with the light switched "off", you can flash a motorist ahead with a quick press of the handlebar mounted button.
 (Note: This is not a continuous flashing mode, as I originally thought.
 Sorry for any confusion.)
 The handlebar button also provides the USB connection for your phone or GPS.
 The charge status of the cache battery is indicated by an LED on the button.

 The Luxos headlights can be used mounted at the fork crown on forks with a low profile cantilever brakes using the CYO cantilever mount.
 However, the low position of the light relative to the tire and fender will result in a larger shadow cast in front of the bike.
 There is no ideal mount for this application, though most folks should be satisfied with the overall performance of the Luxos mounted this way.